gada1982/CarND-Advanced-Lane-Lines/README.md

 The videos `challenge_video.mp4` and `harder_challenge.mp4` are extra (and optional) challenges but these don't have to be used to pass the project review.

 # 11. Conclusion
+The most challenging part of the project was to try different approaches for defining binary mask which works properly.
+Different tries have been made.
+- Color spaces (RGB, HSV, HLS)
+- Magnitude of the gradients
+- Direction of the gradients
+- Sobel gradients
+- And different combinations of the mentioned methods

+A big improvement was possible by averaging over various frames from the video (15 taken).

+The choosen solution works well on the mandatory `project_video.mp4` but not at all at the optional videos `challenge_video.mp4` and `harder_challenge.mp4`.

+Futher work has to be invested to get the optional part working in a satisfying way.